bnolan/Exonova/readme.md

 # Exonova

+A chat bot for the Nostr network.

+## Using oxChat to test the app

+You must add this relay: `wss://relay.nostr.net` to 0xChat.

+## Installing

-Built for python 3.12 LTS
+(Built for python 3.12 LTS)

 ## (MacOS) - install python 3.12 and set up a virtual environment